apache/usergrid/docs/data-storage/collections.md

 There are three ways to specify a schema for a Collection.
 You can specify that all fields are to be index, you can specify none or you can specify a list of the fields that should be indexed.
-You do this by POSTing or PUTing a _settings resource for the Collection with one field named "fields".
+You do this by POSTing a _settings resource for the Collection with one field named "fields".

 There are three possible values for "fields":